 The dry storage casks will be either metal or concrete casks or concrete assemblies and will be approximately 6 m in height and 3 m in diameter (Figure 4).
 Each cask can hold up to 37 assemblies depending on the cask design.
+The dry storage casks are robust and can withstand significant external impact forces such as an aircraft crash.

 The design of the concrete pad(s) of the TISF lends itself to various types of dry storage casking systems.

 The TISF site will also include an auxiliary building to house ancillary equipment.